 - In some cases, binge drinking or use of illicit drugs

-Men and women have strokes at about the same rate, women die more often then men.
-Blacks are more likely to have strokes than other races
+Men and women have strokes at about the same rate, women die more often than men.
+Blacks are more likely to have strokes than other races.

 Stroke Recovery Video